WordPress Maintenance Checklist: 10 Best Practices for Optimal Site Performance

 Unlike WordPress Core installation software, the PHP version does not automatically update to its latest version.
 So, you must keep this task on your WordPress maintenance checklist to-do list.

-Also, since PHP doesn’t receive updates as often as WordPress software, plugins, or themes, you can safely put this task on your yearly proactive strategies for WordPress maintenance list.
+Also, since PHP doesn’t receive updates as often as WordPress software, plugins, or themes, you can safely put this task on your yearly proactive strategies list.
+This is for WordPress maintenance.

 4. Schedule Monthly SEO Site Audits

-For example, slow website pages, broken links, empty image alt tags, titles that are too long, missing meta descriptions, server downtime, etc. These are SEO and performance tasks you need to check often.
+For example, slow website pages, broken links, and empty image alt tags.
+Titles that are too long, missing meta descriptions, and server downtime also contribute.
+These are SEO and performance tasks you need to check often.

-SEO tools like Semrush, Ahrefs, and SEO PowerSuite run automatic sitewide audits, providing deep insights into on-page technical issues that might affect website performance, usability, and search engine rankings.
+SEO tools like Semrush, Ahrefs, and SEO PowerSuite run automatic sitewide audits.
+They provide deep insights into on-page technical issues.
+These issues might affect website performance, usability, and search engine rankings.

 The schedule reports are automatically emailed to you.
 Mainly, issues are categorized as warnings, errors, and notices.